Food safety incidents in China: Contaminated baby formula

 In September 2008, a fresh outbreak of kidney disease occurred, due to baby formula contaminated by melamine.
 Melamine was deliberately added to fool quality testing intended to measure protein content, which was implemented after the 2004 incident where babies died of malnutrition due to baby formula being watered down too much.
 Six babies died and 54,000 were made sick by the melamine-tainted formula with 51,900 requiring hospitalization.
 The supplier of the milk, Sanlu Group, is a name brand and is a major player in the industry in China.
 The company is said to have known of the problem for months, but claims the contaminant came from milk suppliers.

 Contaminated egg products

 In October 2008 news emerged that certain egg products produced by Hanwei Group were also contaminated with melamine.

 Food safety incidents in 2009

 Plastic tapioca pearls

 Tapioca pearls used for bubble tea were adulterated with macromolecular polymers to improve their texture.

 Pesticide in mantou

 To improve the chewiness and texture of mantou (steamed buns) the pesticide dichlorvos was added.

 Fake lamb meat

 Businesses in Qingdao, Shandong, have been caught marinating duck meat in goat or sheep urine to give the duck the smell and taste of lamb.
 The duck is then sold as lamb to customers.

 Formaldehyde-laced blood pudding

 Inspectors in Wuhan, Hubei, discovered that most of the pork blood pudding in Chinese markets contained little actual blood, but rather, was manufactured with formaldehyde, corn starch, industrial grade salt, artificial food colourings, and a variety of other additives.

 Food safety incidents in 2010

+Gutter oil

+The practice of using recycled, toxic "gutter oil" as cooking fat was brought to wider attention in 2010.